Certified Gradient-Based Contact-Rich Manipulation via Smoothing-Error Reachable Tubes: Experiment Results and Discussion

 \subsection{Bimanual Planar Bucket Manipulation}

-Regarding the choice of smoothing parameter, values that are too small yield near-zero gradients, while larger values increase the tube size.
-Empirically, we found $\kappa = 10^{-3}$ to balance gradient informativeness and tube size.

-First, we evaluate on bimanual hardware, with two Kuka iiwa 7 arms each acting as a 3DoF finger (Fig. \ref{fig:iiwa-bucket-rollout}.
-The goal is to rotate and translate the bucket to a desired goal location.
-We note that in spite of sim-to-real modeling errors and apart from noise from position estimates, the bucket stays largely within the computed tubes, affirming \textbf{RQ1}; strict containment could be achieved by inflating $E_\kappa(x,u)$ with a bound reflecting the perception noise \cite{chou2022safe}.
+For this task, the goal is to reorient and translate the bucket to a desired target pose.
+We first evaluate our method on bimanual hardware, using two Kuka iiwa 7 arms, each acting as a 3-DoF finger (Fig.~\ref{fig:iiwa-bucket-rollout}).
+In the hardware rollout, the bucket reaches the goal configuration with only a small steady-state error, in spite of sim-to-real modeling errors such as mass and joint stiffness.
+We believe this robustness is due in part to the deployed policy \eqref{eq:affine-policy} having an integral structure, which enables the rejection of constant disturbances.
+Furthermore, aside from noise in the position estimates, the bucket remains largely within the computed tubes, affirming \textbf{RQ1}.
+Strict containment can be achieved by inflating $E_\kappa(x,u)$ with an additional bound to account for perception noise \cite{antoine2026visionsls, chou2022safe}.

-We also use this setting to compare with the baseline (Sec. \ref{sec:baseline-ctr}).
-We sampled a set of initial and target states and computed a trajectory or policy using both the baseline and our method.
-Any samples deemed infeasible by either algorithm were discarded.
-A quantitative comparison between our method and the baseline is presented in \cref{tab:algorithms-comparison}.
+We also use this task to compare against the baseline (Sec.~\ref{sec:baseline-ctr}) in simulation.
+We sampled a set of initial and goal states and computed a trajectory or policy using both the baseline and our method.
+Samples deemed infeasible by either algorithm were discarded.
+A quantitative comparison between our method and the baseline is presented in \cref{tab:algorithms-comparison} and \cref{fig:planar-iiwa-histogram}.
 All reported metrics are averaged over 1000 experiments.
-We also provide distributions of the realized goal errors in \cref{app:goal-error}.

-We compare performance against the baseline both with and without replanning.
-Without replanning, our method achieves lower average goal position and orientation error than the baseline.
-When using \ac{MPC}, the difference becomes negligible.
-Therefore, we confirm \textbf{RQ2}: our method improves goal-reaching accuracy, although the improvement is modest.
-This is because the planning horizon is not long enough for smoothing errors to accumulate sufficiently to invalidate the \ac{TO-CTR} trajectory.
-Importantly, our method strictly enforces constraints.
-In contrast, although the nominal \ac{TO-CTR} trajectory is feasible, it is not guaranteed to remain feasible when executed on the true system dynamics.
-Constraint-violating failure modes are illustrated in \cref{app:goal-error}.
+Without replanning, our method achieves lower average goal position and orientation error than both the open-loop baseline and the baseline with \ac{MPC}.
+We therefore confirm \textbf{RQ2}: our method improves goal-reaching accuracy, although the improvement is modest.
+This is likely because the planning horizon is not long enough for smoothing errors to accumulate sufficiently to invalidate the \ac{TO-CTR} trajectory.

+Although our method can also be executed in an \ac{MPC} fashion, it provides no clear advantage over \ac{TO-CTR} with \ac{MPC}, aside from reduced constraint violation.
+Because our method already yields an affine feedback policy that captures the unilateral nature of contact and enables inexpensive online rollouts, additional replanning through \ac{MPC} is largely unnecessary unless the system encounters additional disturbances not accounted for during planning.